 High-pivot suspension systems feel supple and are able to soak up rough terrain with greater precision and ease.
 This makes the bike easier to ride faster because its suspension is working harder to iron out bumps, reducing how much work a rider needs to do.

-Generally, they’re also more forgiving.
+Generally, high-pivot bikes are also more forgiving.
 If a rider gets off-line or makes a mistake, the active and absorbing suspension compensates for the error, helping maintain control and speed.

 Pedal kickback and anti-squat can be tuned